Appropriate Use Policy

 GSSM cares about the safety of students and is deeply concerned about the increasing incidents of assault on young people by those who locate or arrange meetings with their victims through social media.
 These services are dangerous when personal information, particularly information that can lead to the identification or location of a person, are published openly.

 GSSM strongly encourages students to secure their profiles so that they are not publically visible.

 GSSM’s policies against harassment are in effect whenever and however students encounter each other, including online encounters when neither student is on campus.
 The use of Internet services both within and beyond the control of the school to harass another student is a violation of GSSM rules and will be vigorously investigated and prosecuted.

 Online Identity / Login Credentials

 GSSM provides network users with credentials (user name and password) for the purposes of accessing network resources.
 These credentials are intended to be used only by the person to whom they are assigned.
-Network credentials assigned by GSSM must be kept secret and may not be divulged to anyone else.
+Network credentials assigned by GSSM may not be divulged to anyone else.
 The person to whom network credentials are assigned is responsible for all activities that occur when those credentials are used.
 Further, it is a violation of GSSM rules for a person to impersonate someone else either by using their credentials, or any other means that might obfuscate identity.